platformsh/platformsh-docs/src/administration/integrations/notifications.md

 +--------------+---------------+
 ```

-To edit the `recipients` that receive the default email notification, run in your command line:
+To edit the `recipients` that receive the default email notification, use the `integration:update` command.

 ```bash
 platform integration:update abcdefghijklm --recipients you@example.com